 What’s a Complicated mTBI?

 Complicated mTBIs cause more cognitive impairment than uncomplicated mTBIs.
-Their recovery period can take up to 6 months and is more similar to the recovery period of a moderate TBI.
+Their 6-month functional recovery pattern is more similar to the recovery period of individuals with a moderate TBI.

 What Are The Signs of a Moderate to Severe Traumatic Brain Injury (TBI)?